metafacture/metafacture-documentation/docs/flux/Flux-User-Guide.md

 Some commands take a constructor argument.
 It is provided within brackets: `command("arg")`.
 Furthermore, some commands have named options.
 These are set as follows `command(optionname="arg1",annotheroption="arg2")` or with constructor argument: `command("arg",option="arg2")`.
-To learn about the available options of a command, execute Flux without arguments - it will list all available commands, including options.
+To learn about the available options of a command, execute the Flux with the `-l`/`--list-commands` option - it will list all available commands, including options.
 Or simply have a look at the [list of available Flux commands](flux-commands.html).

 To some commands the entire environment can be given as an argument.
 This is done with the `*` character: `fix("tranformation.fix", *)`.
 In this case Fix gains access to all variable assignments made in Flux.
 (See also [Addressing Pieces of Data: Fix path and the record structure in Fix](../fix/Fix-User-Guide.html#addressing-pieces-of-data-fix-path-and-the-record-structure-in-fix)).

 Note that unlike shell pipes, the data flowing between Flux commands is _typed_.
 This means that only commands with matching signatures can be combined.
 Commands expect a certain input and provide a certain output like: `StreamReceiver`, `Object`, `Reader`, `String`, `Triple` and others.

-To look up the signatures, again: execute Flux without arguments.
+To look up the signatures, again: execute the Flux with the `-l`/`--list-commands` option.
 It will list all available commands, including signatures.
 Or simply have a look at the [list of available Flux commands in this documentation](flux-commands.html).

 ### Variables